sophxine/evocellularautomata/README.md

 # **More features to possibly add**

-Add a check to see if mutation is on.
+A check to see if mutation is on.

+A way to check the cells rule.

+Random age.

+Add mutation type where it can mutate to a random rule in addition to changing by 1 value.

+Mutating groups of cells instead of each cell individually.

+Generation count.

+Diversity(amount of rules).

+Total population.

 Pause while drawing.